justinw-23/prizepicks-analyzer/README.md

 ./configure.sh
 ```

+That's it!
+If you are hosting your spiders on a virtual server, such as EC2 from Amazon Web Services (AWS), then you are good to go.
+The spiders will run at their automated times every day and save data to the virtual server.

 ## What's Next
 This repository has a lot more to come in the future.
 I plan on integrating other edge tools into its system and also perform real time anlaysis of player stats to formulate its own picks as well!
 Stay tuned for more!